Spacejazz/HoloView/README.md

 # HoloView
-An AR NFT viewer for Universal Profiles on mobile devices devloped by the team at [Reality Crisis](https://realitycrisis.io/)
+An AR NFT viewer for Universal Profiles avaialble on Android and IOS devloped by the team at [Reality Crisis](https://realitycrisis.io/)

 Team members:
  Kasmir Lehto : kasimir.lehto@realitycrisis.io